 If you or a loved one worked on an escort carrier during military service, you were likely exposed to asbestos and are at risk for an asbestos-related disease.

-You have treatment options with several VA medical centers if you develop mesothelioma or another asbestos-related disease.
+If you develop mesothelioma or another asbestos-related disease, you have treatment options with several VA medical centers.
 There are several mesothelioma specialists available through the VA.

 The care is almost always covered by the U.S. Veteran’s Administration because the exposure was usually service-related.